 Technology in Armenia and Its Influence on Society

 During the Soviet Union, Armenia served as the scientific hub and research center, delivering roughly half of the Soviet military’s high-tech requirements.
 Fast forward to the end of 2019, robotics labs were in a quarter of the country’s schools and doubled that number by 2020.
 IT, software development, and high-tech companies are building the backbone of Armenia.
 In fact, one of the primary avenues of the Armenian economy to overcome the embargo and import and export its educational brands outside the country was through modest resources and high technology.

-The Armenian tech sector has consistently grown at a rate of 27% per year for several years.
+As for 2022, the Armenian tech sector has consistently grown at a rate of 20% per year for several years.
 Companies specializing in custom software development and startups can simply establish themselves in the international market and quickly become one of the most competitive.

 Why Should Companies Invest in Armenian IT?

 Armenia has a lot of advantages for the companies that are looking for an outsourcing destination:

 - Engineering, computer science, physics, and mathematics research and development capabilities are on par with the best in the world.

 - A well-educated and competent staff with technological abilities and an understanding of the English language.

 - Strong university programs in IT and associated fields with specializations.